DCgov/opendatadc-opendataSiteSamples/README.md

       Administrator - one admin who will build the site Content Editors - group who will author written narratives, create web apps, quality check Data Curators - group who will act as data owners

     Inventory Agency Content
       Data on http://opendata.dc.gov
       Apps by agency employees
       New data to curate

+Gather Your Toolbox
+Edits to these code samples can be done in a standard text document editor such as Notepad in Windows, or in Microsoft Word.
+We however recommend using an html editor.
+Here are some easy to use,

 Shared Values
 ----------